AmineDiro/docvec/README.md

 ![Alt Text](./data/output.gif)

 I wanted an excuse see what all the hype about `WebGPU` and `WebAssembly` was all about for a long time.
-Then I attended a Rust Wasm meetup and was really to find a project to learn about these technologies.
+Then I attended a Rust Wasm meetup and was eager to find a project to learn about these technologies.

-A few weeks later, `docVec` is a client-side fully working semantic search engine, ie. having the model run ENTIRELY on the client machine.
+`docVec` is a client-side fully working semantic search engine, ie. having the model run ENTIRELY on the client machine.
 This is NOT a production-ready project.

 My goals for the project were to: